oceanByte/chainlink-education/src/api/src/shared/course/courses/solidityIntroduction/Chapters/Chapter-4/course.md

   </div>
 </ContentWrapp> -->

 Now we will give our smart contract a name.
-The classic first programming exercise is called “HelloWorld” but this is Web3 so lets call it “HelloWeb3”.
-To name a contract, you type the keyword <Highlight class="language-javascript">contract</Highlight> followed by the name.
+The classic first programming exercise is called "HelloWorld", but this is Web3, so let's call it "HelloWeb3".
+To name a contract, you type the keyword <Highlight class= "language-javascript">contract</Highlight> followed by the name.
 You then put a set of curly braces beside it.
-Here’s an example:
+Here's an example:

 <Highlight class="language-javascript">
 contract HelloWeb3{